vitorleonel/create-react-component-cli/docs/commands.md

-# Command Reference for react-components
+# Command Reference for create-react-component

 TODO: Add your command reference here